youngtuotuo/youngtuotuo.github.io/_posts/2024-02-17-learning-from-senpais.md

     > You need to stand out from other people in order to really succeed at a lot
     > of things.
 And people are afraid of standing out from other people because
-    > when you stand out from the herd, you get taken down by a mountainn lion or
+    > when you stand out from the herd, you get taken down by a mountain lion or
     > whatever. ...
 You might be just looking for ways to not succeed while thinking
     > that you tried your hardest.